nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise) **Use case: Add a customer**

 **MSS**

+1. User requests to list customers.
+2. AddressBook shows a list of customers.
+3. User requests to add a specific customer in the list.
+4. AddressBook adds the specified customer.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case resumes from step 3

+* 3a.
+The given index is invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete a customer**

+**MSS**

-1. User requests to list persons
+1. User requests to list customers
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of customers
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific customer in the list
-4. AddressBook deletes the person
+4. AddressBook deletes the customer

     Use case ends.